TheImagingSource/ic4-examples/cpp/README.md

 # Compiling the Example Programs

 Most examples are built using *CMake*.
 You can either manually use *CMake* to build the example programs, or use an IDE that knows how to build *CMake* projects.

+A group of example programs can be compiled by running *CMake* in one of the parent directories containing a `CMakeLists.txt` file.
+Please note that programs depending on third-party libraries like *Qt* or *OpenCV* will not be built unless the respective libraries are found.

+## Using Visual Studio

 *Visual Studio* natively support *CMake*' projects from version 2019 onwards.

-## Using Visual Studio

 From the main menu, select *File -> Open... -> Folder...* and navigate to a directory containing a `CMakeLists.txt` file.